Adwaith-Jayan/Data-Structures/README.md

 STACK AND QUEUE APPLICATIONS

-1.Using stack, convert an infix expression to a postfix expression and evaluate the postfix expression.
-2.Write a program to convert an infix expression to a prefix expression using stack.
-3.Convert an infix expression to a postfix expression without using stack.
+1.Using stack, convert an infix expression to a postfix expression and evaluate the postfix expression.\n 2.Write a program to convert an infix expression to a prefix expression using stack.\n 3.Convert an infix expression to a postfix expression without using stack.
 4.Implement a Queue using arrays with the operations: a.Insert elements into the queue